usualoma/grunt-xgettext/README.md

 }
 ```

+## Changelog

+### 0.3.3

+* Introduced support for triple-slash translator comments in JavaScript extractor.

+### 0.3.2

+* Introduced new Handlebars extractor, with support for context and comment options.
+* Bugfixes for JavaScript extractor.

+### 0.3.1

+* Bugfixes for JavaScript extractor.

+### 0.3.0

+* Introduced new JavaScript extractor, with support for context and comment options.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for
 any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).